XileChen/Raccoon-s-Revenge/README.md

 ---

 ## Overview
-**Raccoon's Revenge** is a grid-based simulation game where players take control of raccoons and pandas navigating a shared environment.
-The goal is to implement movement, interactions, and game mechanics that allow the characters to collect trash while avoiding obstacles.
+**Raccoon's Revenge** is a grid-based simulation game similar to Rodent's Revenge, where players take control of the player character and interact with raccoons and smart raccoons navigating a shared environment.
+The goal is to implement movement, interactions, and game mechanics.
+The score is determined based on the number of trapped raccoons, as well as the maximum number of adjacent recycling bins.
 The game demonstrates object-oriented programming principles and provides an engaging way to explore Python's capabilities.

 ---